 Why use a simple CRM for small business?

-Lower costs: Easy CRM solutions usually have affordable monthly plans, and many even offer free options for small teams
+Lower costs: Easy CRM solutions typically have affordable monthly plans, and many even offer free options for small teams.

 Read more: How to choose a CRM